-Bamboo fibre is a relatively new textile fibre and has become very popular in recent times.
-It is now widely used in a broad variety of apparel, fashion wear and in various home textile products.
+Bamboo fibre is a relatively new textile fibre which is now very popular in a broad variety of apparel, fashion wear and home textile products.

 Features of bamboo fibre and why is it so ideally suited to bed quilts